google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/heap-snapshots.markdown

 <p class="note">
     <strong>Examples:</strong>
-    Try this <a href="https://developer.chrome.com/devtools/docs/heap-profiling-dominators">demo</a> (opens in a new tab) to train yourself in finding accumulation points.
-Follow it up with this example of running into <a href="https://developer.chrome.com/devtools/docs/demos/memory/example10">retaining paths and dominators</a>.
+    Try this <a href="https://developer.chrome.com/devtools/docs/heap-profiling-dominators">demo</a> to train yourself in finding accumulation points.
+Follow it up with this example of running into <a href="https://github.com/GoogleChrome/devtools-docs/blob/master/docs/demos/memory/example10.html">retaining paths and dominators</a>.
 </p>

 ## Look up color coding